 They’re just two very fit people who were adventurously-minded, they’d never done a multi-day trek.
 But Duncan took care of all the charity organisation.

-Yeah tell me about the charity aspect.
+Tell me about the charity aspect.

-At University in Armidale we have colleges and our college’s charity is Camp Quality, so we thought it was a perfect opportunity to raise money for them.
+At University in Armidale, we have colleges and our college’s charity is Camp Quality, so we thought it was a perfect opportunity to raise money for them.
 It’s a great cause and we managed to raise $1200 dollars with a few simple posts and links online.